-- Code of Ethics issued by the professional organization of insolvency practitioners. - IPs must be independent, objective, diligent, and reliable, maintain the interests of creditors and ensure the lawfulness of insolvency proceedings. - Statutory sanctions include issue of a warning, reprimand, suspension, and withdrawal of licence to act as IP in cases of misconduct. - IPs are liable for losses caused to the state, creditors, debtors or other parties. - · IPs must hold valid civil liability insurance.
+- Code of Ethics is issued by the professional organization of insolvency practitioners. - IPs must be independent, objective, diligent, and reliable, maintain the interests of creditors and ensure the lawfulness of insolvency proceedings. - Statutory sanctions include issue of a warning, reprimand, suspension, and withdrawal of licence to act as IP in cases of misconduct. - IPs are liable for losses caused to the state, creditors, debtors or other parties. - · IPs must hold valid civil liability insurance.

-- One month from publication of insolvency proceedings in the Insolvency Register. - Consequences of missing the one-month deadline - revocation of voting rights. - Deadline for acknowledging a claim no later than 6 months after publication of insolvency proceedings in the Insolvency Register. - Failure to abide by the 6-month deadline the limitation period sets in, so the creditor loses both its creditor status and the right to claim against the debtor.
+One month from publication of insolvency proceedings in the Insolvency Register.

+- Consequences of missing the one-month deadline - revocation of voting rights. - Deadline for acknowledging a claim: no later than 6 months after publication of insolvency proceedings in the Insolvency Register. - Failure to abide by the 6-month deadline: the limitation period sets in, so the creditor loses both its creditor status and the right to claim against the debtor.
+The creditor has the right to claim against the debtor through the Electronic insolvency registration system.

-- € 71.14 if the petition is filed by the debtor. - € 355.72 if the petition is filed by a creditor.
+- € 70.00 if the petition is filed by the debtor - € 355 if the petition is filed by a creditor

-- · Costs are covered from the debtor's property. - Costs consist of remuneration for the liquidator, including a certain fraction of recovered funds depending on the amount recovered, and expenses to be repaid. - The person who lodges the petition must file a deposit amounting to two minimum monthly salaries (totalling € 860 in 2018) as security for costs of the proceedings.
+- · Costs are covered from the debtor's property. - Costs consist of remuneration for the liquidator, including a certain fraction of recovered funds depending on the amount recovered, and expenses to be repaid. - The person who files the petition must lodge a deposit amounting to two minimum monthly salaries (totalling € 860 in 2020) as security for costs of the proceedings.

-Liquidator realizes pledged properties (securities) at (or without) an auction and transfers the proceeds to the secured creditors.
+Liquidator realizes pledged properties (securities) by (or without) an auction and transfers the proceeds to secured creditors.